richardparulian/dev-perdicibicc/README.md

 <br>

 ## 🧑‍💻 Perdici BICC (Basic Intensive Care Course)
-This is a web-based LMS application in the field of medicine.
+This is a web-based Show Case LMS application in the field of medicine.
 Includes the following sections:
 - Home
 - See Details
 - Testimonial